Inventory changes in accounting affect the fiscal year result (0)

 Inventory Changes in Accounting

-Now that we understand how inventory changes behave and how they affect the income statement and balance sheet, let’s look at how to record an inventory change if there are already items in stock.
+Now that we understand how inventory changes behave and how they affect the income statement and the balance sheet, let’s look at how to record an inventory change when there are already items in stock.

 – Raw materials and supplies: 3 897€